Bladder cancer is cancer that starts in the inner lining of the bladder.

 When we empty our bladder, the urine passes down a tube called the urethra and out of the body.
 The urethra in men passes through the prostate gland and down the penis.
 The urethra in women is much shorter.
 It passes from the bladder down to an opening just in front of the vagina.

 In men, the prostate gland surrounds the lower part of the bladder.

 Layers of the bladder

 Your bladder is made up of layers.

-The first layer is on the inside of your bladder.
+The first layer is on the inside of your bladder and is called transitional epithelium.
 It is a special type of lining that stretches as the bladder fills up.
 It stops the urine being absorbed back into your body.
-The lining is called transitional epithelium.

 The second layer is a thin layer of connective tissue called the lamina propria.